-Although the College strongly encourages all members of its community to report violations of this policy to law enforcement (including on campus law enforcement or local police), it is the victim's choice whether to make such a report.
+Although the College strongly encourages all members of its community to report crimes to law enforcement (including on campus law enforcement or local police), it is the victim's choice whether to make such a report.
 Furthermore, victims have the right to decline to notify law enforcement.
-However, the Office of Civil Rights Compliance will assist any victim with notifying law enforcement if the victim so desires.
-Tulsa Community College Police Department may also be contacted at 918-595-8888 to assist a victim in reporting with their local police agency.
+The Office of Civil Rights Compliance will assist any victim with notifying law enforcement if the victim so desires.
+Tulsa Community College Police Department may be contacted at 918-595-8888 to assist a victim in reporting with their local police agency.